ravingmantis/unittest/README.md

 This is a concise, [TAP](http://testanything.org/)-compliant, R package for writing unit tests.
 Authored tests can be run with `R CMD check` with minimal implementation overhead.

-The `unittest` package provides a single function, `ok`, that prints "ok" when the expression provided evaluates to `TRUE` and "not ok" if the expression evaluates to anything else or results in an error.
+The workhorse of the `unittest` package is the `ok` function which prints "ok" when the expression provided evaluates to `TRUE` and "not ok" if the expression evaluates to anything else or results in an error.

 If you are writing a package see the "I'm writing a package, how do I put tests in it?" section in the package documentation.